Blog Home Goods

 1. What is the best room divider for a small flat?

-The best option for a small flat is a lightweight, foldable screen or open shelving unit that creates separation without blocking light.
-Mirrored or slatted designs help maintain a sense of space while adding function.
-Sliding panels or curtain-style dividers are also ideal where floor space is limited.
+The best option for a small flat is a lightweight, foldable screen or an open shelving unit that creates separation without blocking light.
+Mirrored or slatted designs help maintain a sense of space while adding functionality.
+Sliding panels or curtain-style dividers are also ideal when floor space is limited.

 2. Can I use a room divider in a rented property?

 Yes, room dividers are perfect for rented properties because they require no permanent structural changes.
-Freestanding screens, tension-rod curtains, or modular shelving can be installed and removed without damage.
-Always avoid drilling into walls unless permitted in your tenancy agreement.
+Freestanding screens, tension-rod curtains, or modular shelving can be installed and removed without causing damage.
+Always avoid drilling into walls unless permitted by your tenancy agreement.

 3. What materials are best for modern room dividers?